guangmingzizai/NEXDatePicker/ReadMe.md

 NEXDatePicker is an Objective-C library designed as a highly customizable `UIDatePicker` (though it inherits from `UIPickerView`) for iOS.
 As the normal date picker doesn't allow you to select specific date formats (most annoyingly, excluding the weekday from `UIDatePickerModeDate`), we decided to build a highly versatile picker that lets you *choose* a date format to display.

 For example, you can pass in `EEE, MMMM d, yyyy` as a format, NEXDatePicker will display dates like this: `Sun, January 5, 2015`.
+The date picker uses local timezones, not UTC, to display dates.

 # Usage